mosaicml/composer/docs/source/trainer/logging.rst

 |:wood:| Logging
 ================

-By default, the trainer enables :class:`.TQDMLogger`, which logs information to a ``tqdm`` progress bar.
+By default, the trainer enables :class:`.ProgressBarLogger`, which logs information to a ``tqdm`` progress bar.

 To attach other loggers, use the ``loggers`` argument.
 For example, the